 How would you like to help individuals or families book their dream vacation?
 Travel agents can have a brick and mortar location, but many have moved to a virtual space using a website as their storefront.
 Potential clients can contact travel agents via email, phone or instant messaging platforms like WhatsApp or Facebook Messenger.
 Once the details are worked out, the travel agent makes all the bookings and emails the necessary details to the client, all while working remotely.

-Telecommuting remote work
+9. Telecommuting remote worker

 Are you seeking a remote job that you can do from anywhere in the world?
 Remote work has become more common since employers were forced to continue daily business while allowing employees to work from home during the pandemic.
 These days, as more companies are open to hiring remote workers, finding a remote job from popular platforms like Indeed or LinkedIn is totally possible.
 Once you’re hired, you’ll likely be able to work on the go, as long as you follow any specific policies outlined by your employer.